HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/setting-up-data-collectors.rst

 .. [#] See :ref:`SNMP-AES_192_256` for more information on AES192 and AES256 support.
 .. [#] The Windows version has limited SNMPv3 support.
 It does not support SNMPv3 SHA256, SHA384, and SHA512 for authentication and AES192 and AES256 for privacy.

 =============
 Prerequisites
 =============

 You must install the Hyperview Data Collector on at least one machine (physical or virtual, running a supported operating system) with network access to your devices.
 You **cannot** install multiple instances of the Data Collector on the same device or register the same device with more than one Hyperview instance.

+.. _linux-prerequisites:

 Linux Environment Dependencies
 ------------------------------

-**Please use apt, yum or, dnf, depending on the distribution, to install the following packages**
+**Please use apt, yum, or dnf, depending on the distribution, to install the following packages**

 * bind9-host (for the *host* command)
 * coreutils (for the *cut* command)